 Throughout the 1970s and 1980s, the insurance industry aggressively marketed disability insurance to physicians, attorneys, executives, and other professionals.
-This campaign to entice professionals to purchase long-term disability policies was founded on promises of low monthly payments and high benefit levels commensurate with professional salaries.
+This campaign to entice professionals to purchase long-term disability insurance policies was founded on promises of low monthly payments and high benefit levels commensurate with professional salaries.

 When the financial picture changed during the 1990s, changes in the economy compromised economic conditions for both insurance carriers and professional insurance claimants.
 These changes motivated insurance companies to find new strategies for denying claims.
 These shifts in the economy and the adaptations they spurned redefined the relationship of customer and service provider into adversaries.
-Insurers began to view payouts on disability policies to professionals as overly costly, motivating a search for grounds to rescind policy coverage and terminate payouts.
+Insurers began to view payouts on disability insurance policies to professionals as overly costly, motivating a search for grounds to rescind policy coverage and terminate payouts.

-Not Disabled Based on Policy Definition: Insurers frequently deny claims by asserting that the policyholder does not meet the definition of “disabled” within the language of the policy.
+Not Disabled Based on Policy Definition: Insurers frequently deny claims by asserting that the policyholder does not meet the definition of “disabled” within the language of the insurance policy.

 Determination of No Disability Based on Change in Livelihood: This rationale for denial involves a common “gotcha” strategy used by disability insurance carriers.
 Professionals typically are high achievers who often are especially motivated to make a living even after suffering a disabling injury or illness.
-While this work ethic is admirable, the change to another occupation prior to filing a disability claim can have a devastating impact on the individual’s right to receive benefits.
+While this work ethic is admirable, the change to another occupation prior to filing a disability insurance claim can have a devastating impact on the individual’s right to receive benefits.
 The occupation that is relevant in terms of a claimant’s disability is the job and duties performed during the year prior to the claim being filed.
 If the claimant has shifted into another lower paying occupation prior to filing the claim, successful performance of the new less lucrative occupation can result in a denial because of the claimant’s ability to perform the tasks associated with the new job.